 If the Conditional PSCell Addition Information Request IE is included in the S-NODE ADDITION REQUEST message, the S-NG-RAN node shall, if supported, consider that the request concerns CPAC, as described in TS 37.340 [8].
 Accordingly, the S-NG-RAN node shall, if supported, include the Conditional PSCell Addition Acknowledge IE in the S-NODE ADDITION REQUEST ACKNOWLEDGE message.

+If the Subsequent CPAC Request IE is contained in the Conditional PSCell Addition Information Request IE included in the S-NODE ADDITION REQUEST message, then the S-NG-RAN node shall, if supported, use the information to prepare for Subsequent CPAC.

+If the Request for Reference Configuration S-CPAC IE set to "request" is contained in the Conditional PSCell Addition Information Request IE included in the S-NODE ADDITION REQUEST message, then the S-NG-RAN node shall, if supported, provide the SCG reference configuration for Subsequent CPAC.

 If the Conditional PSCell Addition Information Acknowledge is included in the S-NODE ADDITION REQUEST ACKNOWLEDGE message, the M-NG-RAN node shall, if supported, shall, if supported, consider the indicated PSCells are selected by the target SN as candidate PSCells for CPAC.

 If the CG-CandidateList is included in the S-NG-RAN node to M-NG-RAN node Container IE in the S-NODE ADDITION REQUEST ACKNOWLEDGE message, the M-NG-RAN node shall, if supported, use it for the purpose of CPAC.